quinoacomputing/quinoa/README.md

 ## Directory layout

- - `README.md` - This file, rendered at https://github.com/quinoacomputing/quinoa.
- - `LICENSE` - Copyright and license.

  - `cmake/` - CMake code shared between [external packages](https://github.com/quinoacomputing/quinoa-tpl) (third-party libraries) and `src/`.
+ - `doc/` - Documentation, rendered at https://quinoacomputing.github.io.
+ - `external/` - External packages (third-party libraries) pulled in as git submodules.
  - `src/` - Compilable sources.
 For a more detailed description of the contents of the `src/` directory and its subdirectories, see `docs/pages/directories.dox`, rendered at https://quinoacomputing.github.io/files.html.
- - `docs/` - Documentation, rendered at https://quinoacomputing.github.io.
  - `tests/` - Unit-, and regression tests.
  - `tools/` - Development utilities and docker files.

- - `external/` - External packages (third-party libraries) pulled in as git submodules.
+ - `LICENSE` - Copyright and license.
+ - `README.md` - This file, rendered at https://github.com/quinoacomputing/quinoa.

 ## More info